 “Because the world is going to have one question in Sharm El-Sheikh: what progress have you made since Glasgow?"
 Espinosa said in opening remarks, referring to the last U.N. summit hosted in Scotland that resulted in a “watered down” consensus agreement on a climate deal.

-She urged everyone to keep hope alive for concrete climate action, despite the many challenges to saving the planet from overheating.
+She urged everyone to keep hope alive for concrete climate action, despite the many challenges.

 "It is a world beset with conflicts, energy, food and economic crises … and the global pandemic is still with us," Espinosa said.
 "And yet I appeal to all of you — especially in these difficult and challenging times — not to lose hope, not to lose focus, but to use our united efforts against climate change as the ultimate act of unity between nations.
 We must never give in to despair.
 We must continue to move forward."